Golf club employees as influencers: a blessing?

 Satisfied and loyal golf club employees are indispensable for successful employee advocacy programs!

-You can ask those colleagues who have got sufficient experience in this field to help those who aren’t familiar enough with the social media world.
+You can ask those colleagues who have sufficient experience in this field to help those who aren’t familiar enough with the social media world.

 6 tips to succeed with your employee advocacy program